localnerve/wpspa/README.md

 > An example single page application that takes Wordpress optimization to a whole new level.

 The purpose of this project is to demonstrate a faster, mobile friendly Wordpress site.
 Not only is it a responsive UI, but mobile performance is dramatically increased.
-Over a 3G network, first load is more than twice as fast.
+Over a 3G network, the first load is many times faster than an any optimized Wordpress site.
 This design features data-driven asynchronous prefetching of deeper content, so loads of other pages are likely to have completed in the background before the user requests them.

 > latest [free-tier performance results](http://www.webpagetest.org/result/131015_E4_HD/) over a 3G network on an iPhone 4.